-Investing in Marijuana stocks is a one-way trip down speculation street, but it can lead to some very modest returns, granted you go about it the right way and with the right platform.
+Investing in Marijuana stocks with Stash is a one-way trip down speculation street, but it can lead to some very modest returns, granted you go about it the right way and with the right platform.

 We’ve already shown you how investing on the Robinhood platform–a commission-free trading app that offers a vast range of different stock options that can be traded without enduring the costly fees of a stockbroker–is your best option for investing as a newbie.
 Not only do they provide stellar advice, but the platform is also intuitive and easy to navigate, something that is crucial for a first-time investor not looking to be overwhelmed with a fluctuating rainbow of stock prices.

 Regarding Marijuana stocks, Commission Free trading apps such as Webull, M1Finace, Robinhood and Stash are currently your best options for investing in the newly emerging cannabis market without the hassles of commission fees.

-Currently, Robinhood offers the opportunity to trade over 5,000 securities within the app, which includes most U.S. equities and exchange trade funds (ETFs) that are listed on major U.S. exchanges.
-But as of right now, the app doesn’t offer the ability to trade over-the-counter (OTC) stocks (e.g. non-NASDAQ and NYSE) or foreign stocks, which poses an obstacle for cannabis investors.
+Robinhood, M1Finace and Webull offer the opportunity to trade over 5,000 securities within their apps, which includes most U.S. equities and exchange-traded funds (ETFs) that are listed on major U.S. exchanges.
+But as of right now, these apps don’t offer the ability to trade over-the-counter (OTC) stocks (e.g. non-NASDAQ and NYSE) or foreign stocks, which poses an obstacle for cannabis investors.
 Unfortunately, most of the most valued cannabis stocks reside in the Canadian market.
 This makes it nearly impossible for savvy investors to find individual cannabis stocks poised for big returns.

-Stash, on the other hand, doesn’t manage investor accounts directly, but rather helps guide investors through the process of building an ETF portfolio.
+Stash, it should be noted, doesn’t manage investor accounts directly, but rather helps guide investors through the process of building an ETF portfolio.
 The service has a $5 minimum investment and charges $1 a month for account balances under $5,000 and a 0.25% annual fee for accounts with $5,000 or more.